hubotio/hubot/docs/scripting.md

   },
 ```

-If you are using scripts form hubot-scripts, take note of the `Dependencies` documentation in the script to add.
+If you are using scripts from hubot-scripts, take note of the `Dependencies` documentation in the script to add.
 They are listed in a format that can be copy & pasted into `package.json`, just make sure to add commas as necessary to make it valid JSON.

 # Timeouts and Intervals